robertoschwald/check_mk_plugins/README.md

 This plugin is an active plugin to be installed on Check_MK Servers based on the webinject plugin of https://github.com/HeinleinSupport/check_mk_extensions.

 ## Enhancements
 - Packaged check_webinject Nagios check with the package (Version 1.94) which also works in the Check_MK Docker images.
-The check_webinject nagios test provided by newer Check_MK installations currently does not work in the Docker Check_MK images, as Errors.pm is library is missing in the Docker image.
+The check_webinject nagios test provided by newer Check_MK installations currently does not work in the Docker Check_MK images, as Errors.pm library is missing in the Docker image.
 Issue is reported already.
 - Reusable test files, as you can specify the config file name and the test file name.
 With this, you can use a common test file for many hosts, but webinject config files per host.
 - Configure username / password as needed by your webinject tests.